What Is Gushu Tea?

 It combines three key elements (radicals):

 Together they form a portrait of humans living in harmony with plants and forests.
-This symbolism is a stark juxtaposition to plantation tea production and the wider modern model of agriculture focused on extraction.
+This symbolism is a stark juxtaposition to plantation tea production and the wider modern model of agriculture focused on extraction and efficiency.
 Gushu cha embodies the original spirit of cha— a relationship of coexistence.

 3. Gushu Cha vs Plantation Tea